Justin Bieber: 2015–2017: Purpose

 Purpose was released on November 13, 2015, and debuted at number one on the Billboard 200, becoming Bieber's sixth album to debut at the top of that chart.
 It was the fourth best-selling album of 2015 with worldwide sales of 3.1 million copies.
 As of June 2016, it had sold 4.5 million copies globally.
 On November 11, 2015, Bieber announced that he would embark on the Purpose World Tour.
 The worldwide concert tour started in Seattle, Washington, on March 9, 2016.
+Bieber was accompanied on the tour by his backing band, We The Band.

 On January 8, 2016, Bieber made UK chart history by becoming the first artist to occupy the entire top three of the UK Singles Chart.
-He achieved this feat as "Love Yourself", "Sorry" and "What Do You Mean?" charted at positions 1, 2 and 3 simultaneously.
+He achieved this feat as "Love Yourself", "Sorry" and "What Do You Mean?" charted at positions one, two and three simultaneously.
 On May 13, 2016, he was co-featured alongside Towkio on the album track "Juke Jam", from Chance the Rapper's third mixtape Coloring Book.
 On July 22, 2016, Bieber released a new single with EDM trio Major Lazer and Danish singer MØ titled "Cold Water".
 It debuted at number two on the Billboard Hot 100, becoming Bieber's third number-two debut on the ranking, passing Mariah Carey's record to become the artist with the most number-two debuts in the US at the time.
 In August 2016, Bieber was featured on French DJ DJ Snake's single "Let Me Love You".
 The song peaked at number four on the Billboard Hot 100.
 Bieber was also featured on American rapper Post Malone's single "Deja Vu", which later appeared as the fourth single from the latter's debut studio album, Stoney, in September 2016.
 Bieber then appeared in the documentary Bodyguards: Secret Lives from the Watchtower (2016).
 At the 59th Annual Grammy Awards, Purpose was nominated for Album of the Year and Best Pop Vocal Album, whereas "Love Yourself" received nominations for Song of the Year and Best Pop Solo Performance respectively.